Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Discussion

+The optimal approach hinges on the detector's geometry and background rate.
+To discern the circumstances favoring a request for triplets over doublets, an exploration of elevated background scenarios becomes necessary.
+Fig.\ref{fig:limits2} illustrates a comparison among the three strategies for a mCP mass of 0.5 GeV.
+The doublet search strategy is the preferred choice until the background reaches 100 kdru, at which point searching for triplets provides better exclusion limits.
+This is an anticipated outcome as the superiority of the triplet strategy stems from its greater resilience against the background.

+As can be seen in Fig.~\ref{fig:proba_accum}, above $\varepsilon \sim 10^{-2}$, the probability of obtaining singlets, doublets, or triplets is essentially 1, therefore for higher masses, we are flux-limited (see Fig.~\ref{fig:mcpflux}).
+On the other hand, for lower masses, which implies lower values of $\varepsilon$ and higher fluxes, the background does not play a crucial role, and the singlet strategy is preferable.

-In this work, we explored the science potential for the Oscura Integration Test (OIT).
+In summary, we explored the science potential for the Oscura Integration Test (OIT).
 This test is planned as part of the development of the Oscura 10~kg Skipper-CCD experiment~\cite{Oscura2022} and corresponds to approximately $10\%$ of the total detector payload.
-We assume that the OIT is installed in the MINOS near-detector hall with a modest shield (6-inch lead), comparable to the configuration used by SENSEI in its MINOS run~\cite{SENSEI:2020dpa}.

-If we assume a $3e^-$ background established by SENSEI to calculate the expected electron-recoil dark matter limit with the OIT, (Table~\ref{tab:EventCount}), the result is not competitive with the ongoing Skipper-CCD experiments like DAMIC-M and SENSEI, which are hypothesized to be zero-background for 3$e^-$.
-However, a very different situation arises when we predict the OIT's sensitivity to search for mCPs produced in the NuMI beam.
-In this case, the expected limits in Fig.~\ref{fig:limits} show that the OIT would provide the opportunity to obtain world-leading limits on mCPs.
-Based on this analysis, the OIT could probe an unexplored region of the parameter space, improving the current mCP limits at low masses, it would reach regions of $\epsilon$ not accessible by other proposed experiments.
+We assume that OIT is installed in the MINOS near-detector hall with a modest shield (6-inch lead), comparable to the configuration used by SENSEI in its MINOS run~\cite{SENSEI:2020dpa, barak2023sensei}.
+This analysis shows that OIT would provide the opportunity for a vigorous search for low-mass mCPs, covering an unexplored region of the parameter space, improving the current mCP limits and, at low masses, it would reach regions of $\varepsilon$ not accessible by other proposed experiments.

-{\bf Note added}: During the final stages of this report, a new calculation of the cross-section for mCPs in silicon has been put forward.
-It improves on the PAI used here and appears in a subsequent version of this report.
-None of the qualitative statements herein are affected.